-38. Is your local/triba al government advancing Mitigation Action #2 through budget/investmer ıt methods?
+38. Is your local/tril bal government advancing Mitigation on Action #2 through budget/in vestment methods?

-Yes
+O Yes

-No
+O No

 Greenhouse Gas Emission Mitigation Priority Action #2 (Building Efficiency) Improve building energy efficiency and conservation in new and existing buildings, across both residential, commercial and government buildings.
-39. Provide a brief description of how Mitigation Action #2 is being advanced through budget/investment indicate and a confidence of the management teach me to be many araneea an eag.: saageen reediner methods.
-This is not meant to be an exhaustive list, but rather a list of of the most impactful actions?
+39. Provide a brief description of how Mitigation Action #2 is being advanced through budget/investment methods.
+This is not meant to be an exhaustive list, but rather a list of the most impactful actions?
 40. Is equity being embedded into Mitigation Action #2 through budget/investment methods?
 Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as supportive guidance.
 This is not meant to be exhaustive of every possible action.
 Respondents can include actions not included in this list.

-- Allocate funds annually to pay for outreach campaigns to ensure all communities are aware of energy efficiency programs and assistance - Offer financial incentives or financing programs to assist small business owners and/or cash strapped households in efficiency upgrades, and ensure people are aware of incentives - Establish a municipality-based weatherization grant program (in addition to County programs) and fund it (to include weather strapping and caulking to improve air seals, replacing or installing insulation, replacing windows, installing energy efficient air conditioning where it is not otherwise available, and other similar repairs free of charge) - Fund energy efficient giveaways (LED light bulbs, smart power strips, weather stripping, etc.) at no cost to the resident and automatically provide to residents who are having a hard time paying their bills or have had utility shut-off - Ensure maintenance of green infrastructure is considered in proposal so benefits endure - Consider creating a Tax Increment Financing (TIF) program or other finance mechanism from successful economic sectors
+Allocate funds annually to pay for outreach campaigns to ensure all communities are aware of energy efficiency programs and assistance Offer financial incentives or financing programs to assist small business owners and/or cash strapped households in efficiency upgrades, and ensure people are aware of incentives • Establish a municipality-based weatherization grant program (in addition to County programs) and fund it (to include weather strapping and caulking to improve air seals, replacing or installing insulation, replacing windows, installing energy efficient air conditioning where it is not otherwise available, and other similar repairs free of charge) • Fund energy efficient giveaways (LED light bulbs, smart power strips, weather stripping, etc.) at no cost to the resident and automatically provide to residents who are having a hard time paying their bills or have had utility shut-off Ensure maintenance of green infrastructure is considered in proposal so benefits endure Consider creating a Tax Increment Financing (TIF) program or other finance mechanism from successful economic sectors